Robert Kirkwood: Personal life

 Kirkwood's wife, Sarah, died in 1787.
-Later that year, Kirkwood purchased 260 acres in Jefferson County, Ohio, and moved west, leaving his two remaining children in Delaware with relatives.
-In 1788, Ohio granted him additional land in Belmont County, about 20 miles south of his property.
+Later that year, Kirkwood purchased 260 acres in present-day Jefferson County, Ohio, and moved west, leaving his two remaining children in Delaware with relatives.
+In 1788, Ohio granted him additional land in present-day Belmont County, about 20 miles south of his property.
 He was appointed as a Justice of the peace for Washington County, Ohio Country in 1789.

 Descendants

 Through his son Joseph, he was the grandfather of Elizabeth Kirkwood (1818–1899), who married William Kennon Jr. (1802–1867), an Irish immigrant who became a U.S. Representative from Ohio.

 His only daughter was the mother of Brigadier General Robert Henry Kirkwood Whiteley of Baltimore, himself the father of Robert Kirkwood Martin, constructor of the Gunpowder Water works which supply the city of Baltimore.

 Northwest Indian War

 On 4 March 1791, Kirkwood was commissioned as a Captain in the Second Infantry Regiment, raised in response to the losses during the 1790 Harmar Campaign.
 Kirkwood's home in Wheeling was attacked that May.

 Although ill, Kirkwood accompanied his company when his regiment departed Fort Washington in September 1791.
 On the morning of 4 November, a coalition of Native American tribes attacked the combined forces under General Arthur St. Clair, encamped on the banks of the Wabash River near the present-day border of Ohio and Indiana.
 Kirkwood was seen rallying his troops, but was soon shot in the abdomen.
 According to the journal of Ebenezer Denny, another wounded officer, Captain Jacob Slough, found Kirkwood leaning against a tree and offered to help him move.
 Kirkwood responded “No, I am dying, save yourself if you can, and leave me to my fate.”
 Captain Slough later recorded that Kirkwood feared capture by the Native American, and asked Slough to kill him, stating “God knows how they will treat me.”
 Slough “shook him by the hand, and left him to his fate.”

 The United States retreated in disarray.
 Kirkwood's fate was uncertain, but he is listed among the 39 officers and 630 people killed at St. Clair's defeat.
 Virginia governor Henry Lee wrote, “It was the thirty-third time he had risked his life for his country; and he died as he had lived, the brave, meritorious, unrewarded, Kirkwood.”
 Nathanel Greene wrote, “No Man deserves better of his Country than Capt Kirkwood.”